ZEESHAN-codes-17/movie_searcher/README.md

-🎬 Movie Searcher App
+# 🎬 Movie Searcher App

 A Python Tkinter application that fetches movie details and posters using the OMDb API.
 This project demonstrates API integration, JSON parsing, GUI development, and image handling.

-✨ Features
+# ✨ Features

-Search for any movie by title
+# Search for any movie by title

-Display details: Title, Year, Genre, Director, Plot
+# Display details including Title, Year, Genre, Director, Plot

-Show official movie poster (if available)
+# Show official movie poster if available

-Error handling for invalid or missing movies
+# Handle errors for invalid or missing movies

-Simple, clean Tkinter-based GUI
+# Simple and clean Tkinter-based GUI

-🛠️ Technologies Used
+# 🛠️ Technologies Used

-Python (requests, tkinter, PIL)
+# Python (requests, tkinter, PIL)

-OMDb API for movie data
+# OMDb API for movie data

-🚀 How to Run
+# 🚀 How to Run

-Clone this repository
+# Step 1: Clone this repository

-Install dependencies:
+# Step 2: Install dependencies with

-pip install requests pillow
+# pip install requests pillow

-Get a free API key from OMDb API
+# Step 3: Get your own API key from http://www.omdbapi.com/apikey.aspx

-Replace api_key in the code with your own key
+# Step 4: Replace api_key in the code with your own key

-Run the app:
+# Step 5: Run the application with

-python movie_searcher.py
+# python movie_searcher.py

-🎯 Purpose
+# 🎯 Purpose

-This project is built purely for educational purposes and to showcase:
+# Built purely for educational purposes

-API integration in Python
+# Showcases API integration in Python

-Building GUIs with Tkinter
+# Demonstrates GUI building with Tkinter

-Displaying images fetched from the internet
+# Displays images fetched from the internet